valevo/SABIO/backend/server_config/README.md

-Need to create a viratual environment in the directory `/var/www/flask/sabio/` (with `python -m venv `/var/www/flask/sabio/`)
+Need to create a virtual environment in the directory `/var/www/flask/sabio/` (with `python -m venv /var/www/flask/sabio/`)

 # Files in this directory